How Many Car Insurance Claims Are Too Many?

 Filing a car insurance claim seems straightforward enough — something happens, you report it, and your insurer pays up.
 But the moment you start stacking claims, insurers take notice.
 Each claim you file is recorded and used to calculate your risk profile, which directly determines how much you pay — or whether you can get coverage at all.

 Insurance companies use your claims history to predict the likelihood that you'll file again.
 More frequent claims signal higher risk, and higher risk means higher premiums.
-According to Bankrate, the national average for full coverage car insurance climbed to $2,638 in 2025, a 12% increase from 2024.
+The national average for full coverage car insurance dropped approximately 6% in 2025 to around $2,144 annually, with only a 1% increase projected for 2026 — bringing the average to roughly $2,158.
 Individual drivers with multiple claims can pay significantly more than that.

 Pincher's Pro Tip